square/microsite/_pages/mobile-interview-project.md

 # Submitting The Final Project

-Feel free to either:

-**1)** Zip up the project and email it to your recruiter.
-This can be either flat files, or a git repo containing development history.
+Please zip up the project and email it to your recruiter.
+This can be either flat files, or a git repo containing your development history.

-**2)** Share the Github repo with ***@sq-mobile-interview*** if you worked on Github in a private repo, and send the link to the repo to your recruiter.
+Please be sure to remove unnecessary build or generated files, as these can greatly increase the size of the zip file.
+During evaluation we will build your app from source.
+If you use git, you can run `git clean -fdx` to delete the uncommitted files.

 # 🏢 Onsite Interview Additions